GenesysCrypto/GenesysCoin/README.md

 ---------------------------------- CHANGE LOG ---------------------------------------

-GSY 1.3.5 (Major Update)			-November 2015
+GSY 1.3.8 (Experimental)			-November 2015

 *Genesys Core

--Permanent Block Rewards now 0.175 - Halving at [Block 352000] -Skynode Payment increased from 60% to 70%
+-Block Rewards Halving at [Block 152000]
--Masternode list Sync increased to at least 8 nodes -New Core Protocol 82075
+-Masternode list Sync increased to at least 12 nodes -New Core Protocol 82080
--Min Protocol Version 82072
+-Min Protocol Version 82078
--New Masternode and InstantX Protocol 80075
+-New Masternode and InstantX Protocol 80078
--Old Wallets under Protocol 82072 Banned from Genesys Network -Checkpoint Max Span changed from 2hrs to 1hr
+-All Old Wallets under Protocol 82078 Completely Banned from Genesys Network -Smal Updates in the Source Code
--New Checkpoints Hardcoded

 *Genesys Gaming